North Halls Room

 Studying in Runkle Hall

 Many first-year students live in the all-coed North Halls residence area, the smallest housing complex on campus.
 Leete, Runkle, and Holmes Halls are reserved for students participating in a Special Living Option.
 North Halls accommodate students in two- and four-person suites, which share a private bath.
 Students are assigned single-gender to a suite, but the gender allocation on the floor may vary.
 Supplemental housing suites are also available, with six students sharing a large living space and large bathroom.

-View sample floor plans for each building (measurements are approximate; size and shape of rooms may vary; floor plans not to scale):
+View sample room dimensions for each building (measurements are approximate; size and shape of rooms may vary; floor plans not to scale):